ongas/hs-price-tracker/price_tracker_developer_guide.md

 - **Systematic Isolation:** Address one problem at a time, starting with fundamental issues.
 - **Incremental Changes:** Make small, focused changes and verify impact.
 - **Extensive Logging:** Use `_LOGGER.debug`, `_LOGGER.info`, `_LOGGER.warning`, and `_LOGGER.error` for visibility.
-- **Log Filtering:** Use `grep` and `tail` to extract relevant log info.
+- **Log Filtering:** Use `grep` and `tail` to extract relevant log info from the Home Assistant log file (`../../docker/config/home-assistant.log`).
-- **Clean Environment:** Restart Home Assistant container and clear logs for each test.
+- **Clean Environment:** Restart Home Assistant container and clear logs for each test (truncate or delete `../../docker/config/home-assistant.log`).
 - **Verification:** Confirm each change by observing logs and entity states.
 - **Library Usage:** Use `nextjs-hydration-parser` for Next.js string extraction and `BeautifulSoup` for fallback parsing.

 ### Debugging Workflow
 1. Understand the problem and form a hypothesis.
 2. Outline specific steps to test the hypothesis.
-3. Prepare the environment (stop container, clear logs, restart container).
+3. Prepare the environment (stop container, clear logs by truncating or deleting `../../docker/config/home-assistant.log`, restart container).
 4. Implement changes (edit code, add logging, etc.).
 5. Trigger actions if needed (e.g., manual update).
 6. Collect and analyze logs (use `tail`, `grep`, etc.).